Opportunities for student scholarships

 Maximum allowance

-The BAföG is paid from the month you submit your application, at the earliest.
+IMPORTANT: BAföG is paid from the month of application at the earliest.

 Deutschlandstipendien